 Self-treatment often helps relieve blood pressure in the veins to reduce swelling or other symptoms.
 Elevating the legs whenever possible for about 15 minutes throughout the day helps improve blood circulation.
 Compression stockings squeeze the veins to prevent the pooling of blood.

 Doctors can treat varicose veins in some patients by using sclerotherapy.
 A chemical solution is injected into the varicose veins so other veins take over the job of transporting blood to the heart.
-Laser treatment can destroy the varicose veins.

 Surgery is another option for many patients, especially for cosmetic reasons.
 Vein stripping removes the varicose veins.
 Some veins benefit from small incision avulsion, accomplished through small cuts.
 The high blood pressure veins can also be removed through transilluminated powered phlebectomy, in which a bright light helps to remove veins.